Cookie Policy

 Visitor Statistics Cookies

-We use cookies to compile visitor statistics such as how many people have visited our website, what type of technology they are using (e.g. Mac or Windows which helps to identify when our site isn’t working as it should for particular technologies), how long they spend on the site, what page they look at etc. This helps us to continuously improve our website.
-These so-called “analytics” programs also tell us how people reached this site (e.g. from a search engine) and whether they have been here before.
+We use cookies to compile visitor statistics such as how many people have visited our Site, what type of technology they are using (e.g., Mac or Windows), which helps identify when our Site isn’t working as it should for particular technologies, how long they spend on our Site, what page they look at, etc.

 You can find more information about the individual cookies we use and the purposes for which we use them in the table below: